richardthorp/radiohead/README.md

 <a name="objectives"></a>
 ## Website Objectives
 The primary objectives of the website are to:
-* Have functionality to sell music and merchandise.
+* Provide functionality to sell music and merchandise.
 * Promote upcoming concerts.
 * Provide a platform for the band to announce news and release content.
 * Financially capitalise on fans.